Redress, tax and reform: Inside the UK car finance scandal

 Contractually Tied Arrangements, where customers believed they were seeing different finance options but were only ever shown one lender

-These practices have triggered a surge in car finance claims, especially among drivers who took out PCP deals and now feel they were not given the full picture.
+These practices have triggered a surge in car finance compensation claims, especially among drivers who took out PCP deals and now feel they were not given the full picture.

 How to make a claim